elementary/actions/gettext-template/README.md

 ## Requirements

-This image is intended for use with elementary debian projects.
-There are a few requirements before getting started:
+This image is intended for use with elementary projects.
+The project needs to use the meson build system.

-  1. The project needs to have a deb-packaging branch with the necessary debian packaging for the project.
-Docs: [debian control](https://elementary.io/docs/code/getting-started#debian-control)
-  2. The project needs to use the meson build system

 ### Environment Variables